 The anxiety of agoraphobia is so severe that panic attacks are not unusual.
 People with agoraphobia often try to avoid the location or cause of their fear.
 Agoraphobia involves fear of situations like the following:

-People with agoraphobia typically avoid crowded places like streets, crowded stores, churches, and theaters.
+People with agoraphobia typically stay out of crowded places like streets, crowded stores, churches, and theaters.

 Most people with agoraphobia get it after first suffering a series of panic attacks.
 The attacks happen randomly and without warning, and make it impossible for a person to predict what will trigger the reaction.
 This unpredictability of the panic causes the person to anticipate future panic attacks and, eventually, fear any situation in which an attack may happen.
 As a result, they avoid going into any place or situation where previous panic attacks have happened.